 Project RedPol focuses on the issue of endocrine disruptors.
-To those unfamiliar with the subject, endocrine disruptors are chemicals that can interfere with endocrine (or hormonal) systems at certain doses and can cause cancerous tumours, birth defects, and other developmental disorders in human beings.
-This also has impact on the wider environment, leading to reproductive and infertility problems in wildlife population which can generate an unbalance in population distribution between males and females at the bottom of the food chain.
+To those unfamiliar with the subject, endocrine disruptors are chemicals that can interfere with endocrine (or hormonal) systems and can cause cancerous tumours, birth defects, and other developmental disorders in human beings.
+This also has impact on the wider environment, leading to reproductive, development and behaviourals problems in wildlife population (and flora) which can generate an unbalance in production and environmental health.

 The project will allow networking and collaborative work between research institutions, industrial actors and territorial associations while implementing European regulations to protect people’s health, the environment and economic activities in the European area.